jundalisay/spblist/content/en/social/economics/fallacies/equilibrium-fallacy.md

 ### The Mercantile Version

-In [England's Treasure by Foreign Trade](/research/mun/englands-treasure), Mun describes the mercantile supply curve:
+In [Englands Treasure by Foreign Trade](/research/mun/englands-treasure), Mun describes the mercantile supply curve:

 {{< q a="Mun" c="England's Treasure Simplified, Chapter 3" >}}
 In our sales overseas, we must think of our neighbours' necessities, so that we can produce as much of the goods they want that are unavailable anywhere else (besides raw materials), and also sell them dear as long as the high price does not reduce our sales.